ridamsinghal25/Namaste-React/Episode-5/readme.md

 - Diff.
 Algorithm finds the difference between the previous virtual dom and updated virtual dom.
 - Now, React will upgrade the actual dom.

+# NOTE:

+- The crucial point about State variables is that whenever they update, React triggers a reconciliation cycle and re-renders the component.
+- This means that as soon as the data layer changes, React promptly updates the UI layer.
+The data layer is always kept in sync with the UI layer.
+- To achieve this rapid operation, React employs a reconciliation algorithm, also known as the diffing algorithm or React-Fibre which we will delve into further below.